2021 Laptop Program Information

 - Nvidia GeForce RTX 3050 TI w/ 4GB GGDR6

 - 2 USB-C Thunderbolt 4 Delivery and Display Ports

 - 1 Full-size SD Card Reader v6.0

 - 4-Year Limited Hardware Warranty, Premium Support and Accidental Damage Service (1/year)

 - 1-TB Portable External Hard Drive for backups and external storage

 Can I install my own software on the machine?

-Which Operating System configuration should I choose?
+Which option should I choose?

-What do I keep when it’s over?
+What do I keep when the program is over?

 OK, I’ve read this far… So, how much does all of this cost?